-For example, take The Sheaf Hotel’s Canopy Bar – a private space with indoor/ outdoor areas overlooking the shady Oak tree.
-The space can accommodate about 20-30 people for a meeting.
-Screen and projector can be provided and a hearty pub lunch can be taken on the private balcony or in the beer garden.
+For example, take The Republic Hotel and Taylor’s Rooftop Bar.
+Their Private Dining Room can accommodate about 30-40 people for a meeting.
+A screen and AV can be provided and a hearty pub lunch can be taken on the roof terrace.

 So, if you’re looking to host an event somewhere unique, stylish, with ready-made atmosphere, easy entertainment, delicious food and great bar service, then check out some of the fabulous venues listed on Event Birdie.
 We have put together an overview below of some of our favourite pubs and bars for events.
 You can find more venues with bars listed in our directory and can follow the links below:

 One of Sydney’s most stylish venues, Watsons Bay Boutique Hotel offers a range of event spaces – offering a large outdoor bar, the Hampton’s-styled Sunset Room and even a functional boardroom.
 Their Harbourside location inspires their menus and provides spectacular views.

 Just outside the CBD on St Kilda Road, the Grosvenor Hotel is a pure gem when it comes to pubs with unique event spaces to offer.
 Their upstairs Number 10, is a great space for parties and small daytime conferences and their Private Dining Room offers a sophisticated space for meetings and private dinners.
 Their menus are far from pub grub and are worth a visit in their own right.